pettero/fluster/README.md

 # jquery.fluster.js

-> Fluster is a way to organize and structure your code.
+Fluster is a way to organize and structure your code.
 In large project when you to build a web interface on a JSON backend.

+The pattern is highly influenced by [Evently][] and the way it is used in CouchApps.

+What I liked working with [CouchApp][] and [Evently][] was that it made it easy to structure code making it easier to structure the code into different folders and then merge it together.
+It provided a structure for how to organize the code and how to manage ajax calls.

 ## What it does
 It assumes that a page will be made in 3 steps.